Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Resource Analysis for Subcircuits

-Because the logical layout may change between sub-circuits according to the number of logical qubits targeted by each one, we include an active volume contribution for idling data qubits that are not being targeted by a given sub-circuit and are therefore not present in its logical layout specification.
-Further, while we include zero overhead for shuffling layouts in between sub-circuit executions, we do include one warm-up distillation cycle in between sub-circuit executions as well as a contribution to active volume from idling data qubits during this cycle.
+Because the logical layout may change between subcircuits according to the number of logical qubits targeted by each one, we include an active volume contribution for idling data qubits that are not being targeted by a given subcircuit and are therefore not present in its logical layout specification.
+Further, while we include zero overhead for shuffling layouts in between subcircuit executions, we do include one warm-up distillation cycle in between subcircuit executions as well as a contribution to active volume from idling data qubits during this cycle.
 We expect that layout shuffling can occur during this time with minimal extra cost.
-We also assume zero overhead for transporting magic states to their designated locations in the logical block during sub-circuit execution.
+We also assume zero overhead for transporting magic states to their designated locations in the logical block during subcircuit execution.
 However, we do include the spatial and active volume requirements for magic state storage (the states produced in the $(n-1)$th cycle are stored outside the layout until their consumption during the $n$th cycle), which we expect to approximate the magic state transportation cost.